 Runa Khan, Bangladeshi, founder and director of Friendship is another.
 Marked by a desire for multidimensionality in order to ensure sustainable development, this NGO acts in particular on health or education in Bangladesh.
 Among other things, his NGO has developed a system of mobile clinics by boat, sailing from float to float (ephemeral islands vulnerable to flooding) and providing free care to 30 to 40,000 people every year.
 Undoubtedly committed, emphatic and innovative, Runa Khan is a model of success that must not be overlooked.

 Pierre Foldès, a French urologist and surgeon, has developed a surgical technique to repair the damage caused by FGC.
 It is after a mission in Burkina Faso with Médecins Sans Frontières that he developed his technique.
 Marked by the desire to make his method accessible to as many people as possible, he consulted free of charge and succeeded in obtaining in 2004 the coverage by the health insurance of this type of intervention in the context of sexual mutilation.

 All these examples are there to remind us that gender equality and respect for women’s rights are everyone’s business.
-But also that women are capable, motivated, committed and pugnacious in the same way as men.

 However, gender equality and respect for women’s rights should not be a one-day affair.
 Let us not forget that they must be promoted and defended on a daily basis.
 If a day is dedicated to women today, it is precisely because mobilization is still necessary, a collective mobilization.